These Rasta Love Incense Sticks come in some rather pretty packaging, featuring the Rasta oriented colors, Red, Green, and Yellow.

-I would give this incense a rating of 6/10.
 It’s a decent, non-expensive daily burner, and there’s truly nothing wrong with it, but it lacks the depth which some other brands have managed to bring out of this incense style.
 The theme is quite fun however, and that alone may appeal to a certain crowd of people.
 I would also consider it to be higher quality and a step above some other popular brands such as HEM.

 I hope you found this information beneficial.